Recommendations to Reduce Medication Errors in Non-Health Care Settings

 • Adult day service centers (adult day care)

-• Group homes for the developmentally disabled (mentally retarded)
+• Group homes for the disabled

 • Assisted living/Residential care